A Personal Pandemic

 The week beginning 16th March ’20 is one that I will never forget.
 It tested my strength and resolve and fear coursed through every vein in my body.
 Our youngest daughter Talia was living and working in New York as an interior designer for the Rockwell Group.
 I had enormous admiration and respect for her ability to secure the job before she left Australia and to set off with her best friend to experience the world with no contacts or place to live.
 It was challenging but exhilarating for her.
 Finding an apartment, negotiating the rental, employment, tax and health systems that did not favour the individual was excruciatingly hard work.
 But she did it, landed on her feet and was making a life for herself.

-Back in Melbourne we were seeing terrible scenes of sickness and death that the pandemic was wreaking on NYC.
+Back in Melbourne the media was streaming terrible scenes of sickness and death that the pandemic was wreaking on NYC.
 The deaths each day across the continent were in the thousands, infections were out of control and the US was struggling to come to terms with such a force of destruction.
 We listened with horror as Central Park became a morgue with refrigerated trucks parked in long lines around its perimeters.
+Their systems were failing.
 Those that had family or friends outside of the city were fleeing to other states or rural areas to try and outrun the virus.
 Talia was living with three housemates who all fled to family homes in other states.
 She was in her Manhattan apartment alone.
 She was an asthmatic and had been struggling to cope with the severity of the winter there.
 We didn’t want to think of what might happen if she caught Covid.
 We knew that apart from hospitality and retail, the architecture and interior design industry would be one of the hardest hit, losing their projects and potentially not surviving.

 The week before this I had gone to my GP to investigate a lump I had felt in my right breast.
 Even though breast cancer was something I never thought would touch me as it is not in my family, I was concerned because it felt odd and I was getting lots of weird pain around my breast.
 My GP ordered both a mammogram and ultrasound and I returned on the Friday to get the results.
 I had a deep feeling that something was not right so I took my husband in with me for support.
 When my GP stood at the door to call us in she had a look on her face that I will never forget.
 She announced that yes I had a breast cancer and that it was malignant.
 I wasn’t shocked but was immediately frightened.
 I was thinking how could I be one of the statistics I hear every day about women with breast cancer.
 But straight away I went into survival mode.
 We tried her recommendation of a surgeon and it went nowhere.
 My husband Alan made lots of calls and we secured an appointment with a fabulous breast surgeon who is a contact and is at the head of his field.
 We see him on Monday 16th March.
 He announces that the tumour is large and that the best way to move forward is to remove the breast.
 This took my breath away.
 I had no notion that this would be a solution, I was simply focussing on surgery to take it out and possible chemotherapy and radiotherapy.
 This approach was much more brutal, but as he explained, it avoided chemotherapy and often avoided a long protracted road to get rid of it.
 I trusted him.
 He then said because of Covid 19 we needed to get in fast to do the operation before the hospitals were inundated with Covid patients.
 Again the urgency was palpable.